I have placed a terrain wall in my design, but can't seem to add a gate to it. How do I do that?

-Select Terrain> Walls and Curbs> Straight Terrain Wall then click and drag in your plan to create two sections of your wall with a gap between them.
+Select Terrain> Terrain Wall and Curb> Straight Terrain Wall , then click and drag in plan view to create two sections of wall with a gap between them.
 A gate will be placed into that gap.
 In this example a gap of 9' (108") is created.

 On the General panel, increase the Width from the default value of 6" to 15" and lower its Height from the default value of 60" down to 36".

 To place a gate in a Terrain Wall

-On the General panel, click the Library button to display the Select Library Object dialog and browse to Architectural> Fences & Railings> Gates.
+Click the Library button to open the Select Library Object dialog, then browse to Architectural> Fences & Railings> Gates.
 In this example, the "Wrought Iron Gate (arched)" is used.

-Next, set the Width to be 65" so that a double gate is created and increase its Thickness to be 4" and click the OK button to apply these changes.
+Set the Width to be 65" so that a double gate is created and increase the Thickness to 4".

 Specify the Floor to Bottom height, which is the height of the bottom of the gate off the terrain.
 Here, this value is left at 0".